 Q: Are Architecture and Design career discovery courses available to high school students during the summer?

 A: Yes. inside Architecture + Design is a program open to rising 10th through 12th grade high school students.
 For additional information, please see the inside Architecture + Design website here.

-Q: I am interested in applying to one of the undergraduate programs in the School of Architecture + Design.
+Q: I am interested in applying to one of the undergraduate programs in the School of Architecture and School of Design.
 What is the process?

-A: All applications for admission to undergraduate programs within the School of Architecture + Design must be completed through the Virginia Tech Undergraduate Admissions office.
+A: All applications for admission to undergraduate programs within the School of Architecture and School of Design must be completed through the Virginia Tech Undergraduate Admissions office.
 Please visit their website at http://admissions.vt.edu/apply.

 Q: Is a portfolio required for admission to your undergraduate programs?